tigera-solutions/fortinet-enablement/modules/installing-calico.md

 # Module 6: Installing Calico Enterprise

-Goal: Install and Configure Calico Enterprise on your K8s Cluster.
+**Goal:** Install and Configure Calico Enterprise on your K8s Cluster.

 ### Steps

 Now it's time to install Calico Enterprise on this cluster.
 We will be following [these](https://docs.tigera.io/getting-started/kubernetes/self-managed-on-prem/generic-install) steps.

 1. The first step is to set up cloud storage for Calico Enterprise.
-Since we're running on AWS, we can use [the following](./2-ebs-storageclass.yaml) EBS Storage Class.
-You have to create the following configuration from the `master` node.
+Since we're running on AWS, we can use the `2-ebs-storageclass.yaml` EBS Storage Class config.

   ```
   $ cat 2-ebs-storage-class.yaml